0xicl33n/spyke-locale/README.md

   example_multiline: |

-    your shit goes here
     if it is multiline do this
-    you can also do this
     the | is very important if youre doing multiple lines, be sure and match my tabs

   example2: you should be able to understand how this works